Boccca2014/CodeGra.de/docs/guides/getting-started-with-codegrade-in-sakai.rst

 After an assignment is set to **“Done”** (:fa:`check`) grades are automatically sent back to Sakai.
-Students can then view their feedback inside the CodeGrade container in Sakai after

-**(TODO is this Blackboard specific?)** clicking on their grade or navigating to the assignment.
+Students can then view their feedback inside the CodeGrade container in Sakai after clicking on their grade or navigating to the assignment.

 .. note::